snowplow/documentation/docs/getting-started-with-micro/advanced-usage/index.md

 :::tip

-If you are just looking for a way to add custom schemas or connect to your private Iglu registry, check out [Basic usage](/docs/getting-started-with-micro/basic-usage/index.md#adding-custom-schemas) for simpler ways to achieve that.
+If you are just looking to add custom schemas or connect to your private Iglu registry, check out [Adding custom schemas](/docs/getting-started-with-micro/adding-schemas/index.md) for simpler ways to achieve that.

 :::